Anson2Leung/Anson2Leung.github.io/projects/ics212database.md

 }
 ```
 ### Function to create a linked node
-All of the data collected by readfile is used to create the records in the linkedlist database using this addRecord function.
+All the data collected by readfile is used to create the records in the linkedlist database using this addRecord function.
 ```c
 void addRecord(struct record** database, int actnum, char name[], char address[]) {